Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

 # Customization

-Whitelabeling your MeshCentral installation to personalize it to your companies brand, as well as having your own terms of use is one of the first things many people do after installation.
+Whitelabeling your MeshCentral installation to personalize it to your company's brand, as well as having your own terms of use is one of the first things many people do after installation.

 <div class="video-wrapper">
   <iframe width="320" height="180" src="https://www.youtube.com/embed/xUZ1w9RSKpQ" frameborder="0" allowfullscreen></iframe>